chubbyanh/show-me-what-you-got/README.md

 - As a player, I want to know if I won or lost.
    - When player finishes a game, there will be a Message to let them know if they won or lost.

-- As a __solo__ player, I want to know how many attemps I have made to finish this game.
+- As a __solo__ player, I want to know how many attempts I have made to finish this game.
-   - When player finishes a game, there will be a Message to let them know how many attemps they have made to finish this game.
+   - When player finishes a game, there will be a Message to let them know how many attempts they have made to finish this game.

 - As a __solo__ player, I want to know how much time I have contributed to the world saving mission!
    - When player wins a game, there will be a Message to let them know how much unused time they still have, and that will be the amount of time they contribute to the world saving mission as well.